Wounded Veterans Relief Fund helps vets 'out of a job' who exhaust all resources

-Florida ranks third in the nation for the highest number of veterans and each year Wounded Veterans Relief Fund is on the front lines helping disabled veterans stay on track.
+Florida ranks third in the nation for the highest number of veterans, and each year, the Wounded Veterans Relief Fund is on the front lines helping disabled veterans stay on track.

 ”I have a traumatic brain injury, nerve damage, and my back is completely shot," he said.